By: Susan Bea Good

 Psalm 16:8 “I keep my eyes always on the Lord.
 With Him at my right hand, I will not be shaken.”
 (NIV)

 Two thousand years ago the disciple Peter recognized Jesus from the safety of a boat.
 Jesus was alone and walking out on the deep water.
 Peter could have waited for Jesus to arrive, along with the other disciples, but instead he asked to join Him.
 This was risky.
-Peter’s bold faith resulted in him being invited out of the boat.
+Peter’s bold faith resulted in an invitation to get out of the boat.

-I too asked Jesus if I could “get out of the boat.”
+I too asked Jesus if I might come “out of the boat.”
 For decades I’ve been praying that God would save my family.
 I asked God to include me in His spiritual work in the hearts of my loved ones.
 I was willing to suffer anything if God would save my husband and children.
 I was ignorant of the cost, but not anymore!

 (Matthew 14:26-31) “Shortly before dawn Jesus went out to them, walking on the lake.
 When the disciples saw Him walking on the lake, they were terrified…(Peter said) ‘Lord, if it’s you…tell me to come to you on the water.’
 ‘Come,’ He said.
 Then Peter got down out of the boat, walked on the water and came toward Jesus.
 But when he saw the wind, he was afraid and, beginning to sink, cried out, ‘Lord, save me!’
 Immediately Jesus reached out His hand and caught him…”